 - examinations are conducted in the pencil-paper format (PPT) as well as computer-based testing (CBT) format;

-- students can choose an examination centre of their convenience; and,
+- students can choose an examination center of their convenience; and,

 - states have the option to decide if students of their respective provinces applying for the TASC can take advantage of previous GED credits.

-McGraw-Hill and CTB have designed the syllabus to ensure a modest transition year-on-year for candidates to easily understand and assimilate the subject matter thoroughly.
+McGraw-Hill and CTB have designed the syllabus to ensure a modest transition year-on-year for candidates to understand and assimilate the subject matter thoroughly easily.